 Brand design encompasses all the visual elements that make up a brand.
-This is my bread and butter.
 Ideally, before you even start thinking about your visual brand identity, you already have a solid brand strategy in place.
 In fact, I require that my brand design clients have at least a basic foundation for their brand strategy in place before I start working with them.
 The way I do this is to have my clients fill out a comprehensive brand questionnaire after they book with me.
 The questionnaire forces them to think about their strategy, even if they hadn’t previously worked on it.
 We then review their answers on a call to help fill in any gaps.

 A lot of people still confuse logo design and brand design.
 A logo is not a brand.
 Logos are important, but they’re only one piece of the branding puzzle.
 A logo without a strategy behind it is just a graphic–it doesn’t say anything about who your brand serves and why.